Makerland/book/content/workshops/j_hens.md

 ### Take control and see what’s going on!

-For this we’re going to use a system called VNC (Virtual Network Computing) which is similar to (though somewhat less secure than) tools like Remote Desktop/Teamviewer/LogMeIn etc. It is simply a way of remotely accessing your Graphical User Interface (Desktop Environment).
+For this we’re going to use a system called VNC (Virtual Network Computing) which is similar to (though somewhat less secure than) tools like Remote Desktop / Teamviewer / LogMeIn etc. It is simply a way of remotely accessing your Graphical User Interface (Desktop Environment).
 When you’re more at ease you can always use command line to make the Pi do your every bidding.

 Many VNC applications are available.
 With Windows we’ll use TightVNC Viewer.
 With Mac, Real VNC Viewer can be used.
 For Linux we can use Remmina (with Ubuntu) for example.